Another Night (song): Music video

 Two music videos were filmed for the single's release.
 In the US version for the single, Jeglitza is Real McCoy, the disc jockey of a pirate radio station powered by four men with handcycle-mounted generators.
 Petersen (lip-syncing Karin Kasar's vocals) is driving around town on her moped, mounting posters promoting McCoy's radio broadcasts while listening to the broadcast on a boombox.
 She is attracted to McCoy's voice and image, but has apparently never met him.
 As McCoy leaves his hidden studio after another night's broadcast, he walks by Petersen on her moped; recognizing him, she turns for a quick moment, and then rides on.
-This version was directed by Nigel Dick and filmed in London.
+This version was directed by British director Nigel Dick of Squeak Pictures and filmed on locations in London.
+John Simmons directed photography and Fiz Oliver and Catherine Finkenstaedt produced the video.
 Renee Graham of Boston Globe rated this version two and a half stars, saying that the band would become "consigned to cut-out bins."
-The video was published on YouTube in October 2009.
-It has amassed more than 114 million views as of April 2022.
+The video was later made available on YouTube in 2009 and had generated more than 184 million views as of May 2025.

-The European music video was directed by Angel, and features two alien robot characters: one male and one female.
+The European music video was directed by Angel Garcia, featuring two alien robot characters: one male and one female.
 They communicate with each other via videophone, their conversation intercut with dance sequences from black-and-white movies of the 1920s and 1930s, as well as color snippets of Jeglitza and Petersen performing the lyrics to the song.
 The robots are also able to view each other directly, the male with a binocular headset and the female with a telescope.
 As the song progresses, the stiff movements of the robots become more fluid and dance-like.
 At the end of the video, the two robots meet, dance, and walk away together, arm in arm.
-It was published on YouTube in October 2006.
-The video has received more than 1.7 million views as of April 2022.